satpalsr/sdk/docs/server.basecharactercontroller.md

 </td><td>

-Override this method to create sensor colliders to be attached to the controlled entity when it spawns.
+Override this method to create controller specific colliders to be attached to the controlled entity when it spawns.

 </td></tr>